Mexico to vaccinate rural elderly, but still awaits vaccine

 The president said teachers in states where it could be possible to return to in-person classes would also be vaccinated at that time.

+The pace of the vaccine rollout, however, has been slow, with just over 4,000 shots administered Tuesday.

-Much will depend, though, on the availability of the vaccines.
+Much will depend on the availability of the vaccines.
 CanSino has not yet presented the results of its final stage trials, which would be needed for emergency approval.

 Experts said it would be more efficient to focus the first vaccine efforts on elderly people living in urban areas, both because they are easier to reach and because they live closer together and have a higher risk of infection.
 Under López Obrador’s plan, the experts said, a time-consuming and difficult campaign will be required to reach the rural elderly.